We have today (29 April) published our Annual Report for 2018.

 Complaint numbers and outcomes

-- We consistently closed more than 75 per cent of cases within six months of receipt during the year, sustaining the significant improvement we have made in recent years in the time we take to review complaints.
+- We consistently closed more than 75% of cases within six months of receipt during the year, sustaining the strong performance of 2017 despite rising case receipts.

-- In total, 24 per cent of cases were Justified, Partly Justified, or settled in favour of the student.
-This is slightly higher than in 2016 (22 per cent).
-Of these, four per cent were Justified, 11 per cent Partly Justified and nine per cent settled.
+- In total, 20% of cases were Justified, Partly Justified, or settled in favour of the student.
+This is 4% lower than in 2017.
+Of these, 4% were Justified, 7% Partly Justified and 9% settled.

 The nature of complaints

-The overall pattern of complaints in 2017 was broadly similar to the previous year.
+The overall pattern of complaints in 2018 was broadly similar to that of previous years.

 We again dealt with significantly more complaints about issues affecting a student’s academic status than any other category of complaint.
-This category includes issues such as the mark given for an assessment or in an examination, progression between years, or final degree results.
-In 2017, 50 per cent of the complaints we closed related to academic status (54 per cent in 2016).
+This category includes issues such as the mark given for an assessment or in an exam, progression between years, or final degree results.
+In 2018, 50% of the complaints we closed related to academic status, the same proportion as in 2017.

 Other categories of complaint were:

-- Service issues including complaints relating to facilities, course content compared to the prospectus, processing of visa applications, teaching hours or research supervision – 25 per cent (23 per cent in 2016).
+- Service issues including complaints relating to facilities, course content compared to the prospectus, processing of visa applications, teaching hours or research supervision – 23% (25% in 2017)

 Sharing learning from complaints